 It’s natural for dogs to get fat.
-There are many reasons you might think your dog is overweight, but in some cases, these fatty lumps on dogs can be caused by something else.
+You might think your dog is overweight for many reasons, but in some cases, these fatty lumps on dogs can be caused by something else.
 Find out more about this and what you should do if you find them on your canine friend!

 If it’s mange…